lightstep/dd-trace-rb/README.md

 docker run lightstep/reverse-proxy:latest --help
 ```

-If you run the reverse proxy on `localhost` and port 8126 no additional configuration is needed.
+If you run the proxy on `localhost` and port 8126 no additional configuration is needed.
 If you are running on a different host or port you'll need to set the following enviroment variables:

 ```
 DD_AGENT_HOST=<proxy host>